 The Community Chorus of Detroit’s Executive Director works with our CCD Board of Directors, Administrative Associate, and volunteer crew to accomplish the administrative and organizational work of the chorus.

 Diane Linn, a fifth-generation committed Detroiter and Cass Tech graduate, received her bachelor’s and master’s degrees from the University of Michigan and has enjoyed a 35-year career in the arts, arts management, and arts education.
 An experienced choral singer, she was manager of the Fort Street Chorale for five years, assisting in the chorale’s growth from 15 singers to a renowned ensemble of more than 100, garnering national publicity with a PBS documentary.
 Diane also served as Director of Detroit’s legendary Scarab Club, dedicated to promoting the arts.
 In addition to founding and operating her own graphic design business for 20 years and presenting at numerous conferences, she has taught every grade in public schools, K-college, including teaching at Wayne State University and the College for Creative Studies in Detroit.
 Diane has received local, national, and international acclaim for her work in education and art, including numerous awards and articles in publications worldwide.
 She was named “Outstanding Teacher” by MetroParent magazine and several of Michigan’s leading corporations, and has been listed inWho’s Who Among America’s Teachers.
 She was honored as one of the premier calligraphers in the world when her work was juried and published in Paris.
-Simultaneous with her professional endeavors, for 20 years, Diane – with her husband, Thom – homeschooled their four children, all of whom in recent years have completed their graduate degrees at various universities.
-In addition to co-founding and volunteering with the Community Chorus of Detroit, Diane is the immediate past President of the Detroit Waldorf School Board of Trustees and remains involved in the life of the school, and she serves on the Advisory Board of the Girl Scouts of Southeastern Michigan.
+Simultaneous with her professional endeavors, for 20 years, Diane – with her husband, Thom – homeschooled their four children, all of whom in recent years have completed their undergraduate and graduate degrees at various universities, including five degrees from the University of Michigan.
+In addition to co-founding and volunteering with the Community Chorus of Detroit, Diane is the immediate past president of the Detroit Waldorf School Board of Trustees and remains involved in the life of the school.
+Contact Diane: info@communitychorusofdetroit.

 James Hartrick, Administrative Associate, works with the Executive Director to facilitate major outreach projects and other administrative work of the chorus.